 - Each day’s drive has at least one mandatory checkpoint.
 Each entrant is required to take a photo of their car at the checkpoint and show it to Drag Challenge officials when they hand their timeslip in.
 Please take your photo and move on so other entrants have space to take their photos.

 - Competitors are required to sign in and get their car scrutineered at the first track of the event.
-At Drag Challenge Weekend it'll be Willowbank Raceway on Friday 3 May, we're still confirming dates and locations for the full Drag Challenge later in the year.
+This registration day will take place on Sunday 10 November, at a TBC location.

 - Competitors may be scrutineered at each drag strip before running.
 All drivers must be present.
 It is up to the entrant to ensure their vehicle will pass tech inspection at each track for their ET and speed capabilities.
 For the five-day Drag Challenge we run ANDRA rules and licences.
 At Drag Challenge Weekend we run IHRA rules at Willowbank, while Warwick Dragway have their own license which can be purchased on the day of racing.